Starting with version 1.18.0 Kublr uses a new approach to the installation and further management of cluster features.

 This relates to the Kublr Platform as well, as the Kublr Platfrom from this perspective is nothing more than just another Kublr feature running in a Kublr managed cluster.

-After upgrading Kublr Platform from a previous version to 1.18, the dministrator will see a messaged for all preexisting clusters registered in the platfrom suggesting to upgrade the features running in those clusters to the new versions and the new “kublr-operator” based management process.
+After upgrading Kublr Platform from a previous version, the administrator will see a message for all preexisting clusters registered in the platfrom suggesting to upgrade the features running in those clusters to the new versions and the new “kublr-operator” based management process.

 User may chose to upgrade the features at their own schedule.